ROZALIYA0206/whitepaper/technical.md

 8. [Upgrading and Maintaining the Protocol](#8-upgrading-and-maintaining-the-protocol)
 9. [Disclaimer](#9-disclaimer)

-# 1. Developing an Efficient and High Quality Blockchain
+# 1. Blockchain Mission - Developing an Efficient and High Quality Blockchain

-In order to gain worldwide use, the Rublix Blockchain will need the flexibility to meet the following criteria:
+In order to gain worldwide use, the Rublix Blockchain will need the ability and flexibility to meet the following criteria:

 #### Attractive UX

-Due to the complex nature of the blockchain and in order to attract mass adoption to the platform, users must be welcomed with an interface which is easy to navigate, understand and use.
+Due to the complex nature of the blockchain, users must be welcomed with an interface that is easy to navigate, understand and use in order to achieve mass adoption.

 #### Scalability

-Disruptive projects like Facebook, Uber and Youtube all handle thousands of active connections simultaneously.
-Current mainstream blockchain projects are unable to handle such loads, thus a platform that can handle a large number of concurrent users is essential to its successful proliferation.
+Disruptive centralized projects like Facebook, Uber and Youtube all handle millions of active connections simultaneously.
+In order to achieve similar worldwide scalability, decentralized applications built on the Rublix Blockchain will utilize a unique consensus model (structured as a hybrid between Proof-of-Authority and Proof-of-Stake) that can support massive user load.

 #### Quick Upgrades and Bug Recovery

 Businesses building blockchain-based applications need the flexibility to enhance their applications with new features.
-And all blockchain projects are subject to bugs, even with the most rigorous amount of testing.
-The platform architecture must be structured appropriately in order to fix bugs quickly when they inevitably occur.
+Additionally, all blockchain projects are subject to bugs even with the most rigorous amount of testing.
+The Rublix architecture will be structured appropriately in order to upgrade functionality and fix bugs quickly and efficiently.

 #### Low Latency

 A good UX demands reliable feedback with a time delay of less than a few seconds.
-Longer delays frustrate users and make applications built on a blockchain less competitive with existing centralized alternatives.
+Longer delays frustrate users and render on-chain applications less competitive than existing centralized alternatives.

 #### Coordinated Performance

 Large scale applications need to divide the workload across multiple CPUs and computers.
-Validators will require an expansion method which does not sacrifice security.
+Rublix validators will require an expansion method which does not sacrifice security.

 # 2. Hybrid Consensus Algorithm